 The vast majority of a PROFIBUS network is usually based on RS-485 (PROFIBUS DP).
 The implementation of PROFIBUS PA is typically limited to certain subsegments of a system, such as a group of field devices in a hazardous area.
 Connecting PROFIBUS DP and PA segments is a common practice.

 The connection of PROFIBUS PA subsegments to the RS-485 PROFIBUS DP segment is carried out using segment couplers or links.
 Segment couplers are transparent from the standpoint of the bus protocol.
 The MBP segment devices are directly visible on the DP side, and the segment coupler does not require configuration.
 Links, on the other hand, are intelligent and map all devices connected in the MBP segment as a single device in the RS-485 segment.

-This article covered a brief overview of PROFIBUS DP and PA.
+Also, this article covered a brief overview of PROFIBUS DP and PA.
 If you would like a resource that covers the PROFIBUS protocol in more detail, you can download this technical document: PROFIBUS Technology and Application White Paper.